jimmyeisenhauer/jhu-getdata-003/README.md

 - data/RawData/test/subject_test.txt

 I then replace the numbered activities with the names and add the actual measurement names to the colums of data.
 I then reduce the colums to only contain measurements that relate to mean or standard deviation.
 Then the test and train data get bound together to make a single data set.
 Once this is complete all the column names get cleaned of special and upper case characters.
+Final transformation finds average of each variable for each activity and each subject and stores it in data/TidyData/meantidydata.txt